Case Study

 Result: solid second place.
 Clean lines and tapered legs visually opened the floor.
 But the suggested furniture (low Eames-style chair, tulip side table) was more expensive to actually source than the bohemian option.

-What they chose
+What the tenant chose

 Try this on your own space